These are the most popular Halloween costumes for 2021, according to Google Trends

 In the largely risible Sex and the City (2008) movie, Miranda Hobbes summarises women’s Halloween costume options succinctly, “That’s it.
 The only two choices for women, witch and sexy kitten.”

-But times have moved on in the past decade and a plethora of intriguing anti-heroes popularised in Disney movies, Marvel shows, and comic book movies mean that now, there are a many more options for ladies - and, indeed, gentlemen - searching for a fun Halloween costume.
+But times have moved on in the past decade.
+A plethora of intriguing anti-heroes popularised in Disney movies, Marvel shows, and comic book movies mean that now, there are many more options for ladies - and, indeed, gentlemen - searching for a fun Halloween costume.

 With a Halloween season necessarily abandoned in 2020 due to Covid restrictions, this year interest is already peaking for people seeking out a spectacular Halloween costume for spooky celebrations.

-We’ve already summarised the best Halloween costumes for men and women in this handy guide, and a list of the best Halloween costumers for trick or treating children.
+We’ve already summarised the best Halloween costumes for men and women in this handy guide, and a list of the best Halloween costumes for trick or treating children.

 If you’re thinking of throwing a Halloween bash, check out our guide to Halloween decorations, and if you’re looking to entertain children, these are the best food and party treats for Halloween.